-Physical education is an academic subject and pupils can decide to take physical education at KS4.
-The department offers two routes following OCR specifications.
+Physical education is an academic subject and pupils can decide to take the OCR GCSE physical education at KS4.

 In year 9 pupils will start a generic physical education course developing key skills and knowledge that they require for KS4 physical education study.
 At the end of Year 9, pupils will be placed on one of the two available routes to ensure the greatest success for the individual pupil.

 For more details on each of the GCSEs we offer including specification (knowledge and skills needed) and final assessment details, please use the links below.

 Our highly qualified team aim to provide pupils with the best possible opportunity for success.

 The Physical education curriculum area has a food academic track record.
 In 2018, 68% of all pupils achieved a Level 4 or above (44).
 The number of pupils going on to study the Physical educations post-16 is above the national average.
 Regular learning walks, work scrutinise, pupil voice surveys and links with other schools provide on-going evidence of the quality of teaching and learning and inform further development of the curriculum implementation and curriculum area provision.